How to Photograph a Scene for Analysis

 Start wide before you move in

 The first shot should show the whole scene.
 Wide context tells Probe how objects relate to each other and prevents the analysis from losing orientation.
+If you begin with a tight detail, the report may understand the object but miss why its placement matters.

 After the wide shot, take medium and close images of the most important details.
 The best documentation set moves from context to detail, not the other way around.
+Think of the wide image as the map, the medium image as the neighborhood, and the close image as the specific evidence you want reviewed.

 Prioritize light and stability